Czarean/Internet_Identity-Principal-Access-Lists/README.md

 # `Internet_Identity and Principal Access Lists`

 On this program you can learn how to implement an Access List hashmap that will contain a list of Principal IDs(Internet Identities)
-The Principals that are part of this Access List Hashmap will be able to call specific query and Update functions.
+-The Principals that are part of this Access List Hashmap will be able to call specific Query and Update functions.
+-The Princials that call the functions, that are not stored on the Access List Hashmap, will be denied Access.

 Instructions: